jp-clarke/cafe-donburi/README.md

     - Test all links in the navigation bar for functionality and to ensure smooth scrolling between sections.
     - Navigate to booking page to repeat visual inspection of layout.
     - Test booking form works as expected, including back and submit buttons, using https://formdump.codeinstitute.net/
+    - Navigate to confirmation page to repeat visual inspection of layout.
+    - Use Home button to return to home page.

+- Responsive design testing consisted of the following:
-- Responsive design was tested primarily using Chrome DevTools across standard screen sizes from desktop (1920x1080) down to small mobile (320x480).
-Transitions between all media query breakpoints were observed.
-Testing was also conducted on several available hardware devices within the above range of screen sizes.
+    - Responsive design was tested on all pages, primarily using Chrome DevTools across standard screen sizes from desktop (1920x1080) down to small mobile (320x480).
+    - Transitions between all media query breakpoints were observed.
+    - Testing was also conducted on several available hardware devices within the above range of screen sizes.

+### Fixed Bugs

+- When implementing the hamburger menu for smaller screen sizes, the font awesome icon was blocking the drop-down menu button and preventing it from being clicked.
+Researching the issue led to a post on Stack Overflow (link can be found in the credits section) which suggested setting the pointer-events property to none in CSS.
+This solved the issue.

+- On loading the home page initially, the scrolling triggered by navigating to other sections on the page was not smooth.
+The scrolling became smooth after the first one to two clicks.
+It was suspected that this was being caused by excessive image sizes.
+Having applied proper sizing to the images, the problem seems to have disappeared.

+- On an iPad running an older version of Safari, the navigation bar was not acting as a sticky element.
+It was discovered that the developer had forgotten to add the -webkit- prefix to the sticky value, as required by Safari.
+When this was added, the issue was rectified (link showing how to apply position:sticky; to the header can be found in the credits section).

-### Bugs
+### Known Bugs

+- The Booking form allows the user to input dates and times which are outwith opening hours and/or in the past.
+There is also nothing preventing overbooking as there is no constraint on capacity at any given time.
+Research suggests that javascript is required to rectify these issues.
+Due to a lack of experience in the use of javascript, this was not attempted.

 ### Validator Testing